Mark Cavendish robbery: Two men jailed for raid at cyclist's home

 Judge David Turner, sentencing, said: "This was planned, targeted, orchestrated, ruthless offending aimed at an internationally known sportsman and his wife who happened to be brand ambassadors for exceptionally valuable Richard Mille watches."

-Sesay also admitted to six unrelated firearms offences and was sentenced to eight years in prison, consecutive to the 12 year prison sentence for the robbery.
+Sesay also admitted to six unrelated firearms offences and was sentenced to a further eight years in prison, consecutive to the 12-year jail sentence for the robbery.